 You’ll do some map reading, learn how to identify animals from their footprints, how to light a fire and safely put a wood knife into use (under supervision).
 Another vital Lappish skill is learning how to heat a wooden sauna and hot tub, which you can enjoy in the afternoon.

-Day 5: Husky safari, Sámi Siida Museum
+Day 6: Husky safari, Sámi Siida Museum and Aurora dinner

 Husky safaris are key to any winter holiday and today after full tuition you will get to take control of a team of dogs and explore the trails with your guide on a safari lasting around one hour.
 This is one of those family experiences that you will never forget.

 Tonight you will be served a wonderful farewell dinner in one of the wooden kotas down by the lake.
 Eating around an open fire is such a wonderful family experience.
-Your Aurora guide will be joining you afterwards to lead you to an Aurora view point, quite often guests stay on the lake near the hotel as it is an exceptional place from which to view the night sky.
+Your Aurora guide will be joining you afterwards to lead you to an Aurora view point.
+Quite often guests stay on the lake near the hotel as it is an exceptional place from which to view the night sky.